VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 ### General code practices

-- Type hinting is implemented where possible
+- Type hinting is implemented where possible.
-- All functions and classes must have a Sphinx/reStructuredText formatted docstring
+- All functions and classes must have a Sphinx/reStructuredText formatted docstring.
-- Only one client can be connected to the server at a time
+- Only one client can be connected to the server at a time.
+- Leave unimplemented functions as `raise NotImplementedError` instead of `pass`.
 - For safety, ensure the `stop` function is implemented for all manipulators and that it is called when the server is stopped.